-Prior models and assumptions: All dsRNA are trafficked similarly.
+Prior models and assumptions: All dsRNA is trafficked similarly.
 Entry of dsRNA into the germline can initiate transgenerational RNA silencing of some but not all genes.
-No SID-1dependent germline genes are known, suggesting that SID-1 could be used solely in response to viral infection by analogy with roles of other members of RNA interference pathways.
+No SID-1- dependent germline genes are known, suggesting that SID-1 could be used solely in response to viral infection by analogy with roles of other members of RNA interference pathways.

 Evidence supporting key conclusions: Temporal selectivity of dsRNA transport was probed using three approaches for delivery of dsRNA (damage-induced release from neurons, ingestion, and injection).
-Spatial selectivity was inferred based on differences in the frequency of patterns of silencing within the germline.
+Spatial selectivity of dsRNA import and/or subsequent silencing was inferred based on differences in the frequency of patterns of silencing within the germline.
 Substrate selectivity of dsRNA transport pathways was probed using genetic mutants and dsRNA of different lengths and 5' chemistry.
 Diversity of dsRNAs made in bacteria and upon in vitro transcription was visualized using Northern blotting.
-Analysis of sid-1 mutants and a revertant was used for better control of genetic background, aiding in the identification of sid-1-dependent genes (sdg).
+Analysis of sid-1 mutants generated from the same wild-type cohort and a revertant was used for better control of genetic background, aiding in the identification of sid-1-dependent genes (sdg).
 Separate measurement of sdg-1 expression in descendants of independently edited isolates, along different lineages after perturbations, and in different gonads within single animals demonstrated stochasticity in gene expression and revealed establishment of different heritable epigenetic states.
-Co-localization of SDG-1::mCherry in perinuclear foci with the Z-granule marker GFP::ZNFX-1, its reported association with the Z-granule component ZSP-1/PID-2 and DEPS-1, and its dynamic nuclear localization similar to CSR-1b was used to propose that SDG-1 plays a role in small RNA regulation while also being a target of the dsRNA importer SID-1.
+Co-localization of SDG-1::mCherry in perinuclear foci with the Z-granule marker GFP::ZNFX-1, its reported association with the Z-granule component ZSP-1/PID-2 and DEPS-1, changes in its levels in response to loss of SID-1 or the dsRNA-binding protein RDE-4 and its dynamic nuclear localization similar to CSR-1b was used to propose that SDG-1 plays a role in small RNA regulation while also being modulated by the activity of SID-1 and RDE-4.